Gelfand-Tsetlin modules: canonicity and calculations: Low rank computations

 will be fixed.
 One of $a_{21}$ or $a_{31}$ must take on infinitely many values below the averages $\mu_2/2$ and $\mu_3/3$, while $a_{11}$ and $a_{4*}$ are fixed.
 So $\Bi$ must begin with a 2 or a 3.
 Similarly, it must end with a 2 or 3.
 If it begins with a 2 and ends with a 3, then $a_{21}<a_{31}$, and $a_{22}<a_{33}$, and we can assume that $a_{21}=-k$ for $k\gg 0$.
 Thus, $a_{22}=\mu_2+k<a_{33}$.
 Since $a_{31}<a_{32}$, we have the inequality:

 So once $k$ is sufficiently large, this shows that $a_{21}<a_{31}$ are smaller than all other $a_{**}$'s and $a_{22}<a_{33}$ are larger than all others.
-Thus, we must have the word begining with $23$ and ending with $23$.
-On the other hand, if the word begins with $3$ and ends with $2$, then the same argument shows it begins and ends with $32$. \end{proof} In general, it's clear that if $\Bi$ begins and ends with permutations of the same word which includes no appearances of $n$, there will be an infinite multiplicity $\mathfrak{h}$-weight space, but it is not clear if this is a necessary condition for $n>4$; the authors suspect it in fact is not.
+Thus, $\Bi$ must begin with $23$ and end with $23$.
+On the other hand, if the word begins with $3$ and ends with $2$, then the same argument shows that it begins and ends with $32$. \end{proof} In general, it is clear that if $\Bi$ begins and ends with permutations of the same word which includes no appearances of $n$, there will be an infinite multiplicity $\mathfrak{h}$-weight space, but it is not clear if this is a necessary condition for $n>4$; the authors suspect it is not.

-Finally, let us illustrate how to understand non-integral cases with a $\gl_4$ example: consider the block of Gelfand-Tsetlin modules where $\Bv^{(\bar{0})}=(1,2,1,1)$ and $\Bv^{(\bar{\nicefrac{1}{2}})}=(0,0,2,3)$.
-Every simple in this case is the tensor product of two simple Gelfand-Tsetlin modules over the corresponding OGZ algebras for these vectors.
+Finally, let us illustrate how to understand non-integral cases with a $\gl_4$ example: Consider the block of Gelfand-Tsetlin modules where $\Bv^{(\bar{0})}=(1,2,1,1)$ and $\Bv^{(\overline{\nicefrac{1}{2}})}=(0,0,2,3)$.
+In this case, every simple is the tensor product of two simple Gelfand-Tsetlin modules over the corresponding OGZ algebras for these vectors.
 The multiplicities of these blocks are shown in Figure \ref{fig:OGZ}.
-Every simple module over $\gl_4$ in this block thus corresponds to a pair of columns in the two tables; thus there are $70=10\cdot 7$ of them.
-Each GT weight corresponds to a pair of rows, corresponding to how the numbers $a_{*,*}$ that are congruent mod $\Z$ are ordered.
+Every simple module over $\gl_4$ in this block corresponds to a pair of columns in the two tables; thus, there are $70=10\cdot 7$ of them.
+Each GT weight corresponds to a pair of rows, corresponding to the order of the numbers $a_{*,*}$ that are congruent mod $\Z$.
 For example in the module $L$ corresponding to the first column of the first table and the last column of the second, either of the weights corresponding to:

 give the words $43221$ and $33444$ since, in the first case, we have $0<1<2<4<7$ and $\nicefrac{1}{2}<1 \nicefrac{1}{2}<2 \nicefrac{1}{2}<4 \nicefrac{1}{2}<6 \nicefrac{1}{2}$.
-Thus the corresponding GT weight space is $4=2\cdot 2$ dimensional, and since both 2's are boxed, $L$ is the canonical module for these weights.
+Thus, the corresponding GT weight space is $4=2\cdot 2$ dimensional, and since both 2's are boxed, $L$ is the canonical module for these weights.

 On the other hand, the first weight below

 has corresponding words 42321 and 33444; the word 42321 doesn't appear in our table, since we can swap the initial 4 and 2 without changing the weight functor.
 So, we should consider the row for 24321, and, we now have a $2=1\cdot 2$ dimensional weight space in $L$.
 Note that we get the same multiplicity if we replace $L$ by $L'$, the simple for the 7th column in the first table and the last in the second.
 We can see that again $L$ is the canonical module of the first weight from \eqref{eq:sl4-example}.
 On the other hand, the second weight in \eqref{eq:sl4-example} has corresponding words 14322 and 33444, so $L$ has multiplicity 0 in this case, and $L'$ has multiplicity $4=2\cdot 2$ and is the canonical module of this weight.